 The Wall Street Journal is a well-known name that can often be very controversial.
 Like many organizations, it is often accused of bias, but in this case the accusations of bias are in a right leaning direction.
 Many would say that the editorial pages of the Wall Street Journal are very conservative.
 However, while there is some truth to this, the Wall Street Journal’s news is known for being quite accurate as far as newspapers go, and is still a trusted source of news throughout the country.
 Some people on the left have a small amount of distrust for it, but overall it is a fairly trusted publication on both sides of the ideological spectrum.

 The Wall Street Journal has also proven itself as a news source that most people trust.
-On Election Day, many sites took down their paywall.
+On Election Day, many sites took down their paywall to increase their views.
 However, The Wall Street Journal made the interesting decision to keep theirs up and see if they could increase their subscriptions.
 Their plan worked, and they actually did see quite a large subscription increase in the days following.
 Like others on this list, one should be careful to read between the lines when reading political reporting or opinion pieces, but when it comes to the basic news itself, they are a reliable source.

 9. New York Times